Oscuro-Phoenix/mpet_manual/index.md

 Next, the main function checks if there is any git commit info, prints the mpet version, prints git commit info if it was found to exist and this "printing" takes place into a file named `run_info.txt` through the object `fo`.
 In case the simulation is not a simple galvanostatic simulation with segments of constant current/voltage, the DAETools evaluation tree approach is activated.

-Finally, using the `run_simulation()` function the simulaiton is run, The total time taken is printed.  `shutil` is a python library for copying and archiving files and can be used to move the simulation output around.
+Finally, using the `run_simulation()` function the simulaiton is run, The total time taken is printed.  `shutil` [see [shutil](https://docs.python.org/3/library/shutil.html)] is a python library for copying and archiving files and can be used to move the simulation output around.

 # sim.py